 TAO Connect(Therapy Assist Online) is a self-help resource for managing problems such as worry, test anxiety, depressed mood, interpersonal problems, pain management, recovery skills, evaluation of alcohol or substance use or other areas of mental and emotional well-being.
 It contains mental health screenings and self-help video modules and educational materials utilizing evidence based therapeutic practices, such as Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to assist in learning to change unhealthy thought patterns/behaviors.
-Simply sign up on thepath.taoconnect.org and use your NEOMED student email address to log-in.
+Simply register on TAO Connect using your NEOMED student email address to create an account and log-in.

 Learn more about TAO

 Wellness Resource Library